carlosefernandes/INF-0617_Ex04/Report.md

-# INF-0617: Ex03, Hadoop Streaming
+# INF-0617: Ex04, Vocaulary Complexity
 ## Students: Carlos Eduardo Fernandes and Yakov Nae

-In this exercise we implement the electoral forecasting for the second round of elections in São Paulo state in 2014 using Hadoop Streaming.
-The database for this exercise can be downloaded [here](http://agencia.tse.jus.br/estatistica/sead/odsele/votacao_secao/votacao_secao_2014_SP.zip).
+In this exercise we will be working with the Gutenberg library that contains 595 files, hostinga total space of 427MB.
+Our goal is to determine who is the most complex author.
+In other words, we the portion of exotic words evry author is using and select the one with the highest relation between exotic and regular words.

 ### Running instructions:
 This zip file contains a run.sh file with the following two fields: